 Princeton Research Day culminates with a celebratory public reception with music, food and beverages.
 All presenters, judges and attendees from the community are warmly invited and encouraged to attend.
 University leaders will present awards for the best presentations at the conclusion of the reception.

 In keeping with the interdisciplinary spirit of this campus-wide event, presenters are evaluated primarily on how effectively they communicated their research to an educated, non-specialist audience.
-Judges include students, faculty and staff as well as members of the community.
+Judges include alumni, students, faculty and staff as well as members of the community.